-This example shows a case where leaked memory is caused by a limited set of objects.
-Other possible approaches are also presented.
+The following example shows a case where a limited set of objects causes leaked memory.
+The example also presents other possible approaches for problem diagnosis.

 The garbage collector cannot clear an object as long as there is at least one existing reference to that object.
 When your application runs, it creates objects.
-Some objects are needed for as long as the program runs.
-These are permanent, or long-lived objects.
+Some objects are needed for as long as the program runs and these are permanent, or long-lived objects.
 However, most objects should become eligible for garbage collection once they are no longer referenced by another object.

-Figure 5-4.
+Figure 5-5.
 Objects that Refer to the Most Leaked Memory.

-The chart in Figure 5-4 shows the top five objects that hold references to the most leaked memory.
+The chart in Figure 5-5 shows the top five objects that hold references to the most leaked memory.
 These objects prevent the leaked objects from being freed.
 Referring objects that account for the biggest memory hit appear at the top of the chart.
-The data indicates a particular set of objects is responsible for the leaked memory.
-Use this chart as the starting point to drill into session data and locate the source of the leaks.
+The data indicates that a particular set of objects is responsible for the leaked memory.
+Use this chart as the starting point to drill into session data and locate the source of the memory leaks.

-Clicking Show Complete Details (below the bar graph; see Figure 5-4) opens a detailed display for objects that refer to leaked memory.
+Clicking Show Complete Details (below the bar graph; see Figure 5-5) opens a detailed display for objects that refer to leaked memory.

-The top panel of this display lists all of the objects that refer to leaked memory, as displayed in the chart in Figure 5-5.
+The top panel of this display lists all of the objects that refer to leaked memory, as displayed in the chart in Figure 5-6.
 This list includes the top five objects displayed in the original bar graph and other objects that refer to smaller amounts of leaked memory.

-optimizedwfb - Ialysissnap2.dpmem optimizedwfbissnap1.dpmem
+optimizedwfb - I .alysissnap2.dpmem optimizedwfbi ssnap1.dpmem 4 Þ ×

 DevPartner Memory Analysis - Memory leak analysis Objects that refer to the most leaked memory

 Referring object Namespace Leaked objects Leaked size (by 🔻 Call stacks Additional reference

 Region#255 Compuware.DevP 755 82,890 0 1

 Region#259 Compuware.DevP 760 61,740 0 1

 Region#19 Compuware.DevP 755 61,436 0 1

 Region#43 Compuware.DevP 760 60,722 0 1

 Region#39 Compuware.DevP 755 59,060 0 1

 Region#261 Compuware.DevP 755 58,994 0 1

 Region#29 Compuware.DevP 755 58,254 0 1

 Region#27 Compuware.DevP 755 56,254 0 1

 Region#93 Compuware.DevP 740 55,390 0 1

-Dogion#22 Computato DouB 750 EE 010 n 1
+Dagion#22 Compulsion Doub 750 EE 010 n 1

-Figure 5-5.
-List of objects that refer to the most leaked memory.

-The default is to sort the objects by the Leaked size (total size of the leaked objects referred to by the selected object) column.
-You can also sort the list by any of the other columns, to help you see patterns in the data.
-If you right-click an item in the list and choose View leaked objects referenced by this object, you will see the objects that were actually leaked.

 Figure 5-6.
+List of Objects That Refer to the Most Leaked Memory.

+The default setting is to sort the objects by the Leaked size (total size of the leaked objects referred to by the selected object) column.
+You can also sort the list by any of the other columns to help you see patterns in the data.
+If you right-click an item in the list and choose View leaked objects referenced by this object, you see the objects that were actually leaked.

-The Object Reference Graph shows why an object is still in memory.
+Figure 5-7.
+The Object Reference Graph Shows Why an Object is Still in Memory.

 Select a referring object that you want to examine.
 It is important to be able to quickly understand the sequence of references that keep these objects in memory.
 Click the Object Reference Graph tab to view the reference graph.
-The Object Reference Graph shows why the selected object has not been cleared by garbage collection.
-It shows the chain of objects between the selected object and the garbage collection root(s) that are keeping it alive.
+The Object Reference Graph shows why the garbage collector did not clear the selected object.
+The display shows the chain of objects between the selected object and the garbage collection root(s) that are keeping the object alive.